 Apart from working Peter is married to Pam, a GP, and they have 3 adult children and one grandson.
 He has been walking along Elwood beach at 6am three days a week with 3 friends for 30 years, gets beaten up by his personal trainer, plays seriously bad golf on Saturdays and is a Hawthorn Football Club tragic.

-Jennifer has a Bachelor of Business (Accounting) and is a Fellow Certified Practicing Accountant.
+Andrew has a Bachelor of Science (Accounting), and is a Chartered Management Accountant (UK) and Certified Practicing Accountant.

 GradDipAdmin, MEd, MBA, GAICD

 Simone Zelencich is the Executive Director of People & Culture at The Royal Children’s Hospital (RCH) Melbourne with responsibility for Workplace Health & Safety, Human Resources including oversight of the Medical Workforce Unit, Workforce Development, Payroll, Library Services and the Early Learning Centre.

 Simone has worked in management roles for more than 25 years spanning both private and public sectors including manufacturing, private education, universities, emergency services and the public health setting at The Royal Children’s Hospital.

 Simone has a Graduate Diploma in Administration, a Master of Education (Research), a Master of Business Administration which included an academic award for excellence, is a certified PROSCI change practitioner, and is a Graduate of the Australian Institute of Company Directors.